wikiepeidia/files-shuffle-script/README.md

 - consistencies: 90% (it can sometimes fail to move file)
 - file name consisting of $, ! symbols will fail to suffle and cause more bugs.

-### V1-ALPHA

-- Build number 1.(12/12/2023)
-- Optimized by Chat GPT.
-- Shuffle speed improved by ~3-4x.
-- Fails to "find files" and copy them to the destination.

-### V1-BETA

-- Build number 2.(12/12/2023)
-- Optimized by Chat GPT 2nd time.
-- Added more DEBUG.
-- Still does not work.

-### V1-Release Candidate

-- Build number 3.(12/12/2023)
-- Optimized by Google Bard and Bing AI because GPT has issues.
-- Compared to V1-ALPHA, speed reduced by ~50%.
-- STILL DOES NOT WORK.

-*This is the end for batch file script; move to PS for more PERF*

-### V2-BETA

-- Build NO: 4.(12/12/2023)
-- Rewritten in PowerShell.
-- Speed improved by ~5-8x compared to V0.
-- Does not put shuffled files into the current folder beside 1 file.
-- All bugs from V0 has been fixed.

 ### V2-RELEASE